slakpi/ros/doc/ARCHITECTURE.md

     | / / / / / / / / / |
     +-------------------+ Page Size

-The checksum is a simple XOR of the architecture checksum seed and the next and previous pointers.
-It is not a secure checksum, it is only meant as a sanity check when allocating a page.
+The checksum is a checksum of the next and previous pointers to sanity check the linked list when allocating a block of memory.

 ### `support` Module